tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 - v1.0.7 (July 4, 2024)

   1. From this version, when `doCountToken: true` and `exportTotalTokens: true` are used in the object of the argument of `geminiWithFiles`, the total tokens are returned.
 In this case, the returned value is an object like `{returnValue: "###", totalTokens: ###}`.

-- v2.0.0 (August 5, 2024)

-  1. From this version, the following changes were made.
-    - PDF data can be directly used.
-[Ref](https://medium.com/google-cloud/gemini-api-revolutionizing-content-generation-with-direct-pdf-input-105493780fa4) By this, PDFApp is not required to be used.
-By this, the script can be used without async/await.
-    - As the default, `functions: {}` is used.
-So, the default function calling was removed.
-Because in the current stage, JSON output can be easily returned using a JSON schema and `response_mime_type`.
-[Ref](https://medium.com/google-cloud/gemini-api-with-json-schema-3dbdabac7d19) [Ref](https://medium.com/google-cloud/taming-the-wild-output-effective-control-of-gemini-api-response-formats-with-response-mime-type-da273c08be85)
-    - The default model was changed from `models/gemini-1.5-pro-latest` to `models/gemini-1.5-flash-latest`.
-    - The export values with `exportTotalTokens` were changed.
-After v2.x.x, when this is true, the object `usageMetadata` including `promptTokenCount`, `candidatesTokenCount`, `totalTokenCount` is exported.
-At that time, the generated content and `usageMetadata` are returned as an object.
-    - After v2.x.x, the large files can be uploaded to Gemini.
-This is from [this respository](https://github.com/tanaikech/UploadApp) and [this post](https://medium.com/google-cloud/uploading-large-files-to-gemini-with-google-apps-script-overcoming-50-mb-limit-6ea63204ee81).

 [TOP](#top)